helloames/coalition-governments/README.md

 Citations (for the source of the data), courtesy of Professor de Marchi:

-Government Formation in the Shadow of an Uncertain Future Election (Scott de Marchi, Michael Laver, and Georg Vanberg).
-Forthcoming.
-In Edward Elgar Handbook of Coalition Politics.
+Government formation as logrolling in high-dimensional issue spaces (Scott de Marchi and Michael Laver).
+2020.
+Journal of Politics.

 Government Formation in the Shadow of an Uncertain Future Election (Scott de Marchi, Michael Laver, and Georg Vanberg).
 Forthcoming.
 In Edward Elgar Handbook of Coalition Politics.